kcierzan/Clea/README.md

 Or install it yourself as:

-    $ gem install gemma
+    $ gem install clea

 ## Usage

-Ensure the gemma executable is in your path and enter 'gemma' in the console.
+Ensure the clea executable is in your path and enter 'clea' in the console.
 Follow the prompts to send your email message.
 Gemma currently works only with gmail accounts.

 ## Development